AkhilaCheryala/React-paypal-page/README.md

 ## Description

 The project primarily focuses on demonstrating expertise in React and Tailwind CSS while emphasizing the importance of responsive design in modern web development.
-By showcasing a responsive PayPal page, the developer aims to highlight their skills in frontend development and user interface design.

 ## Credits